monocle-h2020/camera_calibration/data_template/analysis/readnoise/README.md

-This folder will contain scientific results on the read noise.
+This folder contains scientific results on the read noise.